rc-tsai/gis-portfolio/projects/ArcGIS Pro ModelBuilder.md

 To derive the job accessibility index, I first normalize the total low-paying jobs at census tract by the total number of low-paying workers that can reach those jobs in that census tract.
 By doing so, the index accounts for job competition among job seekers.
 I calculate the job access index in two steps:

-1. Normalize jobs at census tract
+1. Normalize jobs at the census tract level
 2. Calculate reachable normalized jobs from each census tract

 <br>